habibamohamady32/HTTPServer/README.md

 # How to run HTTPServer project without any trouble
- make sure that both files -inetpub and Template[2021-2022]- are in C partition.
+ make sure that both inetpub and projet folders are in C partition.